-The Intensive Supervision Program (ISP) is a program for delinquent youth operated by the Neighborhood Intervention Program under Wis.
-Stats.
-Ch.
-938.534.
+The Intensive Supervision Program (ISP) is a program for delinquent youth operated by the Neighborhood Intervention Program or Briarpatch Youth Services.
 The program is designed to work with youth who have been adjudicated delinquent, are involved in community resources, and are in need of additional supervision and monitoring.

-Youth between the ages of 13 and 17.
-All youth enrolled in the program are court-ordered under Ch.
-938.534.
+Youth between the ages of 10 and 17.
+All youth enrolled in the program are court-ordered.
 Youth participating in the ISP program are expected to want to make changes in their lifestyle.
 Parents are expected to support the program and work openly and honestly with the assigned ISP worker.

 Referrals are initiated by the assigned Dane County Department of Human Services Social Worker.

 Youth ordered into the Intensive Supervision Program (ISP) are supervised for a period of 3-12 months.
 The ISP worker determines the length of supervision based on each youth.
 Supervision length may change based on a youth's response to supervision.

 To find out more, contact us today.